 Image 15 shows the WASHED-UP illusion, overall and in various shots, pans and tilts, mixed in with Image 16-DANAE RECEIVING ZEUS and Image 17-LA VAGUE (The Wave).

 …Washed Up beautifully represents another classic subject that has been a subject for the arts, the reclining nude.
 In the early Renaissance Titian painted “Danae,” Goya painted “La maja desnuda” and Manet his “Olympia,” stripped of idealized mythology and confronting the viewer.
 Although the muse in Washed Up is not confronting the viewer, she is completely unmasked, and her idealized form set in this natural setting, like the nudes in the Danae Series, can only be an illusion.
 Look at the incredible wave in the background.
 In mythology this vision before our eyes, was cast of with her son, fathered by Zues, to the ocean.

 Image 18 shows the LILY POND illusion, overall and in various pans and tilts, mixed in with Image 19-LES GRANDES BAIGNUESES and Image 20-HYLAS AND THE NYMPHS.

 One final classical example is the “Lily Pond” illusion.

-Though “Hylas and the Nymphs,” painted by William Waterhouse, has a similar setting as this photograph, James views it parallels a Renoir painting “Les Grandes Baignueses.”
+Though “Hylas and the Nymphs” painted by William Waterhouse has a similar setting as this photograph, James views it similar to a Renoir’s painting “Les Grandes Baignueses.”

 Pierre Auguste Renoir was an impressionist, but in this piece his female forms are brushed in the classical style and only the background is impressionistic.
 The same effect was created in this photograph.
-Note: The canoe is a clear reminder that this was taken in an America setting, and by the way, the balance to creating this photograph was to fill its bow with concrete blocks for proper staging.
+Note: The canoe is a clear reminder that this was taken in an America setting, and by the way, its bow was filled with concrete blocks to balance proper staging.

 THE END of Scene Three